the-pawel-wojcik/modern-cmake/notes/02.language/readme.md

 The keywords `EQUAL`, `LESS`, `LESS_EQUAL`, `GREATER`, `GREATER_EQUAL` allow to compare numbers.
 Prepending `VERSION_` prefix to each of the above compares version numbers.
-Prepending the `STR` prefix (no underscore) allows for a lexigraphical comparisons.
+Prepending the `STR` prefix (no underscore) allows for a lexicographical comparisons.
 Regex match is allowed in the form
 ```cmake
 <variable|string> MATCHES regex
 ```
-groups are assiged to `CMAKE_MATCH_n` variables.
+groups are assigned to `CMAKE_MATCH_n` variables.

 Finally, there is a `PATH_EQUAL` that collapses multiple `/` symbols.